Written By - David Bruton

 When an overseas company wants to establish a presence in another state, they sometimes use a branch to do so.
 The branch is seen as a part of the overseas company and is not seen as a separate legal entity.

-In order to incorporate a branch in Ireland, a certified/notarized copy of the company’s certificate of incorporation and a certified/notarized copy of the Memorandum and Articles of Association are required.
+To incorporate a branch in Ireland, a certified/notarized copy of the company’s certificate of incorporation and a certified/notarized copy of the Memorandum and Articles of Association are required.
 A branch is required to have an authorised person appointed to accept legal services and a registered address in Ireland.

 Difference in Taxes